/Blog

 Operational excellence

 • Fewer costly disruptions: In manufacturing, downtime can cost about $260,000 per hour.[6]
-And, with manufacturers experiencing approximately 800 hours of downtime every year due to maintenance and other issues, the costs add up fast.[7]
+With manufacturers experiencing 800+ hours of downtime every year, the costs add up fast.[7]

 • Better decision-making: Real-time safety data gives you the insights you need to make smart, informed decisions that boost performance.